Wrestling the Angel

 Often these religious elements have intertwined with a larger social and political project.
 In times of uncertainty, religion offers another path of comfort, guidance, and reprieve.
 There are numerous examples of artists investigating spiritual practices to find respite in traumatic times or to bring a deeper empathy to their practice.
 These artists hoped to incorporate the use of contemplative practices to support a sense of empathy in their work that resonated outward into their audiences.
 In 1943, Alfred Manessier sought refuge with Trappist monks during the Nazi occupation of France; their ascetic, meditative lifestyle offered him a new direction and he infused his work with similar tranquility, presented in his paintings included in the exhibition.
 In the same period, Manessier’s contemporary Jean Bazaine, who also incorporated Christian themes into his abstract compositions, organized protest exhibitions in France against the Nazi occupation.
 Bazaine believed in the power of abstract art to unite diverse cultures against the divisive German government.
 Other artists on view sought non-Western sources.
 Mark Tobey and Sam Francis, for example, explored Tao and Zen Buddhist practices that affected both how they lived their lives and marked their canvases.

 Still others juxtaposed details from religious art with topical references to examine the relationship between traditional practices and contemporary life.
-When Andy Warhol presented his icons of Marilyn Monroe (on view), Jackie Kennedy, and Liz Taylor, he merged publicity photos and tabloid blow-ups with the Greek Orthodox icons that filled his vision when he attended daily Mass through his childhood.
+When Andy Warhol presented his icons of Marilyn Monroe (on view), Jacqueline Kennedy, and Elizabeth Taylor, he merged publicity photos and tabloid blow-ups with the icon of saints that filled his vision when he attended daily Mass through his childhood.
 Many artists explore the transition of moral education from Sunday school to Sunday matinees.
-Contemporary artists like Thom Thoune included in the exhibition ask what it means when children learn a moral code from Walt Disney—“if you don’t have something nice to say, don’t say anything at all”—instead of Bible verse—“Do unto others as you would have them do unto you”?
+Contemporary artists like Tom Thoune included in the exhibition ask what it means when children learn a moral code from Walt Disney—“if you don’t have something nice to say, don’t say anything at all”—instead of Bible verse—“Do unto others as you would have them do unto you”?

 These explorations can be less literal—consider Niki de Saint Phalle with art on view that incorporates decorative motifs from religious architecture to evoke the symbolism of these forms when they cross over from a religious context into secular life.
 In each case, these artists address how spiritual pursuits manifest themselves in contemporary life, whether they appear in traditional or colloquial guises, and the critical presentation of Wrestling the Angel will encourage viewers to consider how these practices continue to define societies and their relationships to each other and the larger world.